rotated8/alma-reporter/README.md

 ## Reporting
 The report takes all the different `_isi` fields, and produces two statistics for each: how many MARC records (or Solr documents) have that field, and how many occurances of that field exist across all the records.

+WARNING!
+Rerunning the report script with overwrite the data.csv file.